villevauhkonen/flightData/backend/README.md

 ### `npm start`

-Frontend will run default on http://localhost:3000
+Backend will run default on http://localhost:5000